 They tend to run cooler than continuous light sources and while they may daze subjects, they’re not perceived as painfully blinding.
 So, while your dog may hesitate to stare at the sun or look in the direction of a high powered persistent LED panel, they’re generally unfazed (albeit occasionally dazed) by strobes or flashes.

 There are a lot of rumors online about how flashes can trigger dogs or spark aggression.
 And we can say conclusively that is simply not true.
-We’ve worked with thousands of dogs, over a hundred different breeds, countless mutts, including street dogs who were recently rescued and even uncollared strays, and not once have strobes triggered an aggressive episode or pushed a dog to lash out.
+We’ve worked with thousands of dogs, over a hundred different breeds, countless mutts, including street dogs who were recently rescued and even uncollared strays, and not one time has a flash or strobe triggered an aggressive episode or pushed a dog to lash out.
 At worst, flash surprises dogs and mildly irritates pets – similar to how someone turning a light on while you’re trying to nap is annoying.

 Now that’s not to say that dogs love having strobes flashed in their faces, but they are a far cry from a behavioral trigger and unlike continuous lights, dogs do not tend to shy or look away from strobes.